-Field instructors must have an MSW from a CSWE-accredited program and have had the opportunity to develop professional competence through two or more years of professional practice beyond the MSW degree.
+Field instructors of BSW students must have a BSW or an MSW from a CSWE-accredited program and have had the opportunity to develop professional competence through two or more years of professional practiceir degree.
 All field instructors must document their credentials by submitting a CV to the Director of Field Education.